DePayFi/dhc/README.md

 #### Interceptor callbacks

-`before_raw_request` is called before the raw typhoeus request is prepared/created.
+`before_init` is called before the raw typhoeus request has been initialized.

 `before_request` is called when the request is prepared and about to be executed.